Don't Waste Those Turkey Bones!

 I've shared pretty openly about how shopping from our farm has directly impacted our family, but what you may not see is just how many other local families and businesses your food dollars benefit when you shop with us.

-The positive impact our community is huge, and the more our farm has grown we've been able to help many other businesses grow and expand right along with us!
+The positive impact our community is something I’m proud of.
+The more our farm has grown we've been able to help many other businesses grow and expand right along with us!

 Our baby chicks and turkey poults are hatched by a family owned hatchery in Cincinnati.
 Not only do they provide healthy chicks for us, but we don't have to rely on shipping them through the mail - we can go pick them up the day they hatch.